-1. Agree that the council progresses the HMO and Guesthouse purchase and repair scheme outlined in this report and recommend to Full Council for approval.

-2. Recommend an initial £2m capital budget to be used to deliver the purchase and repair scheme and refer the approval of the initial £2m capital budget to the Full Council.
+- 1. Approve that the council progresses the HMO and Guesthouse purchase and repair scheme outlined in this report; - 2.
+Approve an initial £2m capital budget to be used to deliver the purchase and repair scheme.

 1. INTRODUCTION

 - 1.1.
 The council is seeking to build on the framework provided by the Acquisitions and Disposals Policy to acquire residential properties in order to provide better quality homes in the borough. - 1.2.
 The housing market in parts of the town of Great Yarmouth has challenges including low property values, low rental income, economically unviable guesthouses, streets in conservation areas needing uplift and lack of private investment.
 Ultimately, this has led to attractive streets being converted into Houses of Multiple Occupation (HMOs) as their most or only profitable use.
 Many of these HMOs and guesthouses are often not well maintained and can bring an otherwise attractive area down, stalling regeneration and reducing the incentives of existing homeowners and landlords to improve their own properties. - 1.3.
 This report explores opportunities for the council, like many other local authorities in coastal towns, to invest its own capital in purchasing carefully selected residential properties, renovating them and bringing them back into use as houses or flats in an improved condition.
 Case by case, this could be for sale, for an affordable rented home, or as a market rent scheme. - 1.4 The council will need to establish a property development company to hold any properties outside of the HRA.
 Due diligence on this is nearing completion and is due to report ELT shortly.
 This will be reported to committee separately.